jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 "Still a nerd."

 Watching them banter felt like watching a play she hadn't rehearsed for.
-They had rhythms, inside jokes, shared history.
+They had rhythms, shared history.
 Sophia was the outsider trying to catch up, and it was exhausting.

 "Do you know what you want to study?"
 Becca asked.
 "In college?"